yawollopkcaj/algorithmic_trading_bot/README.md

 - `signal_generator.py`: Signal labeling
 - `backtest.py`: Backtesting with slippage and transaction costs

-## 📚 Full Documentation
+## 📚 Quick Links

-See detailed architecture, research plans, and improvements on the [Detailed Documentation](./docs/index.md))
+- See detailed archetecture plans, research, and improvements: [Detailed Documentation](./docs/index.md))
+- See detailed my personal notes and thoughts throughout the project: [Logbook](./docs/logbook.md))
+- See detailed roadmaps and task tracking details: [Project Management Tracking](./docs/pm.md))

 ## ⚠️ Disclaimer
-This is a research project only. **Not financial advice**!
+This project is purely for research purposes and is **not financial advice**!